Language Arts II

 Language Arts II, Section B

-In Dr. Baumert's class, students in Language Arts 2 spend the academic year mastering the structured paragraph based on the literature they read in class.
+In Dr. Baumert's section of Language Arts 2 students master structured persuasive paragraphs based on the literature discussions in class.
 Students learn how to write a clear thesis, to transition between main points with supporting details, and to establish a strong conclusion.
-Students handwrite the first draft of their writing assignments and are given the opportunity to edit and type their final drafts with detailed feedback from the instructor.
-They take weekly multiple-choice reading comprehension quizzes; practice memorizing a poem; complete weekly workbook exercises and gain mastery of the Four-Part Sentence Analysis in grammar.
-Students also have the opportunity to become illustrators by doing artistic interpretations of a scene from the reading.
+Students handwrite the first drafts of their writing assignments and are given the opportunity to edit and type their final drafts with detailed feedback from the instructor.
+They take weekly multiple-choice reading comprehension quizzes, practice memorizing a poem, complete weekly workbook exercises, and gain mastery of the Four-Part Sentence Analysis in grammar.
+Students also have the opportunity to illustrate scenes from the readings and share these on a class discussion board.

 For the Grammar portion of her class Dr. Baumert uses exercises selected from Voyages in English.
 Students will need to purchase the accompanying workbook.